sad0unicon/ssw_lab_4sem/README.md

 ## lab_02

-Implementation of single/double linked list, circular buffer
+Implementation of single/double linked list, circular buffer.

 What we will be do:

 - build different structures of data;
 - compare our realization with STL;
 - ~~may be something also?~~

 ## How work with this repository